silinternational/idp-pw-api/README.md

 `https://htmlpreview.github.com/?`.
 [Example](https://htmlpreview.github.com/?https://github.com/silinternational/idp-pw-api/blob/develop-3.0/api.html)

+### Quick start for manually interacting with API
+To quickly get up and running to verify basic operation of the API, these are a few endpoints to start with.
+GET endpoints can be exercised with any browser, but others will need something like [Insomnia](http://insomnia.rest).

+#### `GET /config`

+Returns configuration parameters supplied by environment variables.

+#### `GET /site/system-status`

+This endpoint verifies connectivity to the database and to the email service.

+#### `POST /reset` and `PUT /reset/{uid}/validate`

+This combination requires connection to a PasswordStore component and a Personnel component containing a valid user record.
+After sending the `POST`, retrieve the reset code from the email or the database, and the reset uid from the response body, then supply them in the `PUT` request body and URI.
+The response will contain an `access_token` to use for subsequent calls that require it.

+#### `GET /auth/login`

+This method of authentication will provide a full-scope `access_token`.
+The easiest method is to use an `invite` code, which can be found in the ID Broker database after creating a new user.
+The `access_token` can be found in the `Location` response header.

 ## Test configuration
 Tests are configured in multiple places, using different test frameworks.
 The chart below summarizes the test configuration.